-As you will find shortly, this web-site has nothing really to do with Bridge, which, for the uninitiated, is a card-game based on winning tricks, but unlike Whist, the card-play is preceded by an auction, in which the four players, acting as two opposing partnerships, bid to establish a contract to make a specific number of tricks.
+As you will find shortly, this web-site has nothing really to do with Bridge.
+For the uninitiated, Bridge is a card-game based on winning tricks, but unlike Whist, the card-play is preceded by an auction, in which the four players, acting as two opposing partnerships, bid to establish a contract to make a specific number of tricks.
 Each player bids in turn, but not solely on the basis of the known cards in their hand, but also attempting to account for the unknown ones in their partner's.
 Thus a bid serves different roles; primarily to establish the winning contract, but also; to supply information about the bidder's hand; to request information regarding their partner's hand, so that the partnership may subsequently estimate that ultimate contractual bid; or just to frustrate your opponents' attempts to achieve the same.
 Even if a partnership fails to secure the contract, the bids may also contain the clues to the structure & strength of each player's hand, necessary to mount an effective defence.